claudiajs/claudia-api-builder/docs/api.md

 * `headers`: a key-value map of all the HTTP headers posted by the client (header names have the same case as in the request)
 * `normalizedHeaders`:  a key-value map of all the HTTP headers posted by the client (header names are lowercased for easier processing)
 * `post`: in case of a FORM post (`application/x-form-www-urlencoded`), a key-value map of the values posted
-* `body`: in case of an `application/json`, the body of the request, parsed as a JSON object; in case of `application/xml` or `text/plain` POST or PUT, the body of the request as a string
+* `body`: in case of an `application/json`, the body of the request, parsed as a JSON object; in case of `application/xml` or `text/plain` POST or PUT, the body of the request as a string.
+In case of binary content, a `Buffer`.
 * `rawBody`: the unparsed body of the request as a string
 * `pathParams`: arguments from dynamic path parameter mappings (such as '/people/{name}')
 * `lambdaContext`: the [Lambda Context object](http://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-context.html) for the active request